 TARGET SHOOTING: No firearms target shooting Sep-May.
 Okay to target practice Jun-Aug.

 SCENT CONTAINMENT: Hunt the wind!
 Use the chart of best/worst wind for each stand.
-If wind is bad for a stand, don’t hunt it.
-Leave no trace you were ever in or around a stand.
+Do not hunt a stand if the wind is bad for that spot.
+Leave no trace you were there.
 No smoking in/around stands.
 No field dressing game.
 Leave stands clean.
-When leaving an enclosed blind, be sure to close windows and latch door.

 METHODS: Still-hunt only for deer.
 No stalking, slipping, pushing, or deer drives.
 No roaming around hunting areas during deer season.